-The existing cross-border landscape in the Alpine space on issues of transport and mobility is characterised by many strengths and weaknesses.
+The existing cross-border landscape in the Alpine space on issues of transport and mobility is characterised by strengths and weaknesses.
 Mobilisation across geographical boundaries, territorial levels and different sectors remains challenging.
-Deliberation requires the setting up of an open climate for discussion and equality among participants, which is only partially ensured.
-Links to parliaments, civil society organisations and citizens are weak and undermine legitimacy of decisions.
+Deliberation requires the setting up of an open and lasting climate for discussion and equality among participants, which is only partially ensured.
+Links to parliaments, civil society organisations and citizens are weak and may undermine the legitimacy of decisions.
 Many frameworks provide a stable institutional framework that animates commitment and activity.
 In contrast, continuity is hindered by personnel fluctuations, changing political constellations and the external EU funding framework.
 AG4 can provide an opportunity to fill existing governance gaps and to increase cross-border governance capability in the field of transport.
-However, it will require considerable efforts to turn AG4 into an overarching framework for Alpine cooperation in the policy area.
-A comprehensive mobilisation of the non-state sector, the subject of the next chapter, represents one crucial component of this process.
+However, it requires considerable efforts to turn AG4 into an overarching framework for joint trans-alpine cooperation in the policy area.
+A constructive way to deal with conflicts, the subject of the next chapter, represents one crucial component of this process.